-Cook Islands Limited Liability Company (LLC) regulations introduces an asset protection component as strong as they come.
+The Cook Islands Limited Liability Company (LLC) regulations introduced an asset protection component as strong as they come.
 The Cook Islands provide some of the strongest legal statutes available for privacy and protection from financial predators or frivolous legal action.
 The domicile has just introduced the next level in their legal structure portfolio, the Cook Islands LLC.

 Asset Protection Benefits

 Numerous features were put into the Cook Islands LLC laws that cannot be found anywhere else in the world.

 - Any member of a Cook Islands LLC with a charging order can still act and exercise their rights as a member, there isn’t a lien on a member’s interest

 - A creditor with a charging order cannot interfere or participate with the operations of the company nor can they seize, transfer or liquidate any company assets or force the dissolution of the company

 - Foreign judgments on interest to satisfy a claim are not recognized